lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-16-Types_vs_Sets.md

 What we can't do is claim that $\lambda$-terms are nothing but the names of certain elements of $D_\infty$.

-### Some thoughts from Neel Krishnaswami
+### Some thoughts from scientific colleagues

+Thierry Coquand, whose *calculus of constructions* evolved into the type theory now used in Coq and Lean, stated his view clearly:

+> One main theme of this work is the importance of *notations* in mathematics and computer science: new questions were asked and solved only because of the use of AUTOMATH notation, itself a variation of λ-notation introduced by A. Church for representing functions.

+Emphasis his.
+This quote is from a draft paper entitled "Some remarks about Dependent Type Theory".

-I asked Neel his views on the matter and he replied as follows in an email (there was more):
+I emailed Neel Krishnaswami for his views on the matter of types versus sets and he replied as follows (there was more):

 > A view from I tend to think of the syntactic rules of type theory as giving a "presentation of an algebraic theory".